 China's ZTE Reportedly Strikes Preliminary Deal To Lift U.S. Ban

-Chinese cellphone maker ZTE Corp. — the target of U.S. sanctions before President Trump ordered an abrupt about face last month — has reportedly agreed to a preliminary deal to lift a U.S. Commerce Department ban on it buying from American suppliers.
+Chinese cellphone maker ZTE Corp. — the target of U.S. sanctions before President Trump ordered an abrupt about-face last month — has reportedly agreed to a preliminary deal to lift a U.S. Commerce Department ban on it buying from American suppliers.

 ZTE was originally sanctioned for illegal sales to Iran and North Korea but agreed to take corrective action.
 When U.S. regulators found that the company had not complied with the terms of the agreement, they cut off ZTE from its U.S. parts suppliers, a move described as a "death sentence" by the company, which employs 70,000 people in China.